tjensen/deathmatch.enoch/README.md

 ## Installation Instructions

-Install the `deathMatch.enoch` folder (the contents of this Git repository) in your `DayZServer\mpmissions` folder.
+Install the `deathmatch.enoch` folder (the contents of this Git repository) in your `DayZServer\mpmissions` folder.
 If DayZ server was installed using the Steam Windows application, the `mpmissions` folder is typically located at: